 Long colonnaded streets characterized the richest Roman towns.
 Scythopolis could not compete with those of Apamea and Palmyra as far as length is concerned, but it had three (or four) of them which converged at the foot of the acropolis.
-Although they were restored taking away pagan symbols, archaeologists have found a capital portraying Dionysus, a god who was highly popular in the Hellenized world.
+Pagan symbols were taken away when the inhabitants became Christians, but archaeologists have found a capital portraying Dionysus, a god who was highly popular in the Hellenized world.
 According to tradition the acropolis was the tomb of Nysa, a nymph who tended the infant god in a cave and fed him on honey.

-Western open air depot with columns and capitals of many stones including granite and "cipollino" (lower left corner)
+Open air depot in the western part of the town with columns and capitals of many different stones including granite and "cipollino" (lower left corner)